 - Australians should avoid all protests, demonstrations and political rallies as they may turn violent.
 You are strongly encouraged to maintain a heightened level of awareness of current events and security developments.

 - The security situation in the region bordering Egypt could deteriorate at any time.
 Recent security incidents have resulted in deaths and injuries, and the area remains dangerous.
 There is a continuing threat of rocket attack in this area.

-- The security situation in the northern region could deteriorate without notice.
+- The security situation in the northern region of Israel could deteriorate without notice.
 The border region with Lebanon and Syria is subject to violent incidents, and there is an ongoing threat of rocket attack, artillery and small arms fire.

 - Be a smart traveller.
 Before heading overseas:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Israel for the most up-to-date information.
 You can also visit the Israel Government Portal.
 You may be subject to lengthy questioning and bag searches by security officials on arrival and departure.

 Everyone seeking to enter Israel, the Gaza Strip or West Bank is subject to security and police record checks by Israeli authorities and may be refused entry or exit without explanation.